Epitome87/50-projects-50-days/README.md

 An animated countdown!
 A timer counts down from 3 using various fun animations, at which point a "GO!" text is presented to the user.
 A "Replay" button allows the countdown to begin again.

 ###### `Originally Completed: 9/09/2021`

+### Day 34 - Image Carousel

+A standard image carousel.
+Click the Previous and Next buttons to have the next image transition into view.
+Or let the page idle and have the carousel handle scrolling through each image on its own every few seconds.

+###### `Originally Completed: 9/10/2021`